|

 help him."

-have so much power, yet that is beyond us?
-You and I… would be so
+do we have so much power, yet that is beyond us?
+You and I… would

-many times, Chrístõ.
-Every day since your mother died, I
+those thoughts many times, Chrístõ.
+Every day since your

-have thought it.
+mother died, I have thought it.
 But where would it end?
-My own father and mother have
+My own father

 "But who decides when that time is?
 You?
 Me?
 The God that most Humans